pymc-devs/pymc/GOVERNANCE.md

     requirements from being met.
 * In the event of a tie there will be a runoff election for the tied candidates.
-  To avoid further ties and discriminate more among the tied candidates, this vote will be held by Majority Judgment (MJ): for each candidate, voters judge their suitability for office as either "Excellent", "Very Good", "Good", "Acceptable", "Poor", or "Reject".
+  To avoid further ties and discriminate more among the tied candidates, this vote will be held by Majority Judgment: for each candidate, voters judge their suitability for office as either "Excellent", "Very Good", "Good", "Acceptable", "Poor", or "Reject".
   Multiple candidates may be given the same grade by a voter.
   The candidate with the highest median grade is the winner.
-* If more than one candidate has the same highest median-grade, the MJ winner is discovered by removing (one-by-one) any grades equal in value to the shared median grade from each tied candidate's total.
+* If more than one candidate has the same highest median-grade, the Majority Judgment winner is discovered by removing (one-by-one) any grades equal in value to the shared median grade from each tied candidate's total.
   This is repeated until only one of the previously tied candidates is currently found to have the highest median-grade.
 * If ties are still present after this second round, the winner will be chosen at random.
 First we make a alphanumerically sorted list of the names in the tie.
 Then we will draw one prior predictive sample from a `pm.Categorical` distribution over the elements in the list to determine the winner.